Panj Pyare Rehat Maryada

 Step 1.
 Panj Pyares criteria

-- Must be citizen of the country where the Gurdwara is located and resident of that city for past 5 years.
+Must be the citizen of the country where the Gurdwara is located and resident of that city for past 5 years.

 Step 2.
 Panj Pyare section board called Panch Parvan